 Conductive plastics for EMI shielding

 EMI shielding is important in systems where sensitive electronics can be affected.
 It is also important in electric vehicle applications where EMI can cause a safety hazard.
 Again, EMI shielding is traditionally accomplished with metal components.
-However, molding conductive plastics have the same advantages of lower weight, cost and the ability to make complex shapes.
+However, molding conductive plastics have the same advantages of lower weight, cost, and the ability to make complex shapes.
 Designing for EMI shielding in electrical systems can be tricky.
 Rebling recommends extensive EMI testing when using conductive plastics for shielding.
-With EMI shielding, theory doesn’t always predict success, and the effectiveness of shielding for conductive power applications must be proven through testing.
+With EMI shielding, theory doesn’t always predict success, and the effectiveness of shielding for conductive applications must be proven through testing.

 Another option for both ESD protection and EMI shielding is conductive plating.
 Some plastics can be coated or plated with conductive metals to serve the same goals.
 Typically this is a more expensive option than other conductive plastic molding applications, but may be more appropriate in certain applications where parts may need to be both conductive and non-conductive.